 - Meditation

-The Easysleep is an affordable and portable white noise machine that packs in 25 sounds, a nightlight, and a timer feature.
+The Easysleep is an affordable and portable white noise machine that manages to squeeze in 25 sounds, a nightlight, and auto-off timer.

-In essence, the Easysleep is a good pick if you’re looking for a budget-friendly white noise machine with lots of tracks, albeit with potential compromises in sound quality.
-It’s typically priced under $20 in the US or £22 in the UK.
+Overall, the Easysleep is a good pick if you’re looking for a budget-friendly white noise machine with lots of tracks.
+Just keep in mind that the speaker is relatively basic and not the loudest.

 Find out more in my full Easysleep sound machine review.